-GAP is an extension of PACE, (The commands terminal authenticate (TA) and Chip Authenticate (CA) are out of scope of this TOE and are managed at application level).
-GAP provides mutual authentication, secure messaging channel, authorization verified by application through specific API.
+GAP is an extension of PACE, it provides additional commands terminal authenticate (TA) and Chip Authenticate (CA).
+This provides mutual authentication, secure messaging channel, authorization verified by application through specific API.

-The MultiApp V4.0.1 platform provides the following services:
+The MultiApp V5.0.A platform provides the following services:

-- Initialization of the Card Manager and management of the card life cycle - Secure loading and installation of the applets under Security Domain control - Deletion of applications under Security Domain control - Extradition services to allow several applications to share a dedicated Security Domain - Secure channel according to GP [GG221] and PACE protocols. - Secure operation of the applications through the API - Management and control of the communication between the card and the CAD - Application life cycle management - Card basic security services as follows: - \circ Checking environmental operating conditions using information provided by the IC - o Checking life cycle consistency - Ensuring the security of the PIN and cryptographic key objects - Generating random numbers - Handling secure data object and backup mechanisms - o Managing memory content - Ensuring Java Card firewall mechanism
+- Initialization of the Card Manager and management of the card life cycle - Secure loading and installation of the applets under Security Domain control - Deletion of applications under Security Domain control - Extradition services to allow several applications to share a dedicated Security Domain - Secure operation of the applications through the API - Management and control of the communication between the card and the CAD - Application life cycle management - Card basic security services as follows: - o Checking environmental operating conditions using information provided by the IC - Checking life cycle consistency - Ensuring the security of the PIN and cryptographic key objects - Generating random numbers - Handling secure data object and backup mechanisms - Managing memory content - Ensuring Java Card firewall mechanism